 What Is Tether and Is It a Good Investment?

-Cryptocurrency is constantly in the news as well-known financial institutions and companies add Bitcoin to their balance sheets.
+Cryptocurrency is constantly in the news as well-known financial institutions and companies add bitcoin to their balance sheets.
 In recent times, the less volatile assets within cryptocurrency — stablecoins — are also making their way onto investors’ radars.
-The most popular stablecoin is Tether (USDT).
+The largest stablecoin by market capitalization is Tether (USDT).

 What Is Tether?

-The most well-known stablecoins are the USD-backed cryptocurrencies like Tether, Gemini Dollar and USD Coin.
+The most well-known stablecoins are the USD-backed cryptocurrencies like tether, gemini dollar and USD coin.
 However, other stablecoins use other types of collateral.
-Some are backed using fiat currencies, like the euro or yen, and others are backed by commodities, such as gold and silver.
+Some are backed using other fiat currencies, like the euro or yen, or by commodities, such as gold and silver.

 Good To Know

-Despite the 1:1 ratio of the popular USD stablecoins, there are typically minor fluctuations in the price of stablecoins.
+Despite the 1:1 ratio of the popular USD stablecoins, there are typically minor fluctuations in price.
 Most of the time, you’ll find that stablecoin values can have a difference of 1 to 3 cents.
 This is largely due to changes in liquidity and supply and demand, which are driven higher or lower by transactions, trading volume and market volatility.

 It is important to keep in mind that some companies are less transparent than others about how much of their stablecoin is actually backed by fiat currency and commodities.
 Tether itself has been embroiled in controversy over its false claims and lack of full backing.